kubeflow/blog/_posts/2026-07-25-sparkclient-batch-jobs.md

 )
 ```

 Both are optional — the earlier examples in this post work fine without either — but together they cover the two axes teams usually need to customize: how Spark runs the job, and how Kubernetes schedules and labels it.
 Worth knowing what you get when you leave them out: one executor, 1 core and 512Mi for both driver and executor, and the `spark-operator-spark` service account.
-Driver resources aren't configurable through `submit_job()` today, unlike `connect()`, which accepts a `Driver` object.
+Driver and executor resources aren't configurable through `submit_job()` today, unlike `connect()`, which accepts both Driver and Executor objects.

 ## Lifecycle APIs

 Submission is the first of six checkpoints; the remaining five manage the job regardless of how it started:

 ![The six lifecycle checkpoints for any submitted job](/images/2026-07-25-sparkclient-batch-jobs/lifecycle.png)

+### Submit a batch job

 ```python
 from kubeflow.spark import FileJob, SparkClient, SparkJobStatus